 Priority Point Categories: Students earn points in the following areas:

 Students earn one point for every credit on their transcript as of April 1 with a maximum point total of 90.
 This category is capped at 90 credits to reward students for progress towards their degree, but to avoid giving an advantage to students who may need to live on-campus beyond four years.

 With a focus on academic excellence, this value is determined by taking a student’s cumulative GPA and cubing the value.

 Engagement, Inclusion & Empowerment

-With research indicating that learning occurs outside of the classroom, students earn a point for each housing educational program they attend.
+With research indicating that learning occurs outside of the classroom, students earn one point for each housing educational program and half a point (.5) for each housing social program they attend.
 Housing programs that are eligible for priority points will be labeled appropriately on program publicity.

 Center for Community Engagement (CCE) and Housing Community Service Programs

 Social Responsibility & Engagement

 Community service benefits both the volunteer and the community.
 Each CCE and housing community service program will be worth a minimum of one point.
 Longer community service programs often have a greater impact on the community and volunteer and are worth one point per hour of service (commuting time does not count).
 All community service programs that are eligible for priority points will have the point value indicated on its publicity.
 Students must sign in at each event on the CCE sign-in sheet in order to earn points for housing.